Race relations in Wisconsin capital are a tale of 2 cities

 Stewart has said Baldeh has “misstated” the incident, and he didn’t mean to disturb him.

 On Tuesday, Madison police arrested a Black man who entered a bar armed with a baseball bat and started shouting at patrons through a bullhorn.
 That night, crowds tore down the two statues and assaulted state Sen. Tim Carpenter.
-They left him lying injured on the Capitol lawn, threw a firebomb into a city-county building and tried to break into the Capitol.
+They left him lying injured on the Capitol lawn and tried to break into the Capitol.
+Someone threw a firebomb into a city-county building.

-Questions about why the protesters toppled the two statutes still hang over the city.
+Questions about why the protesters toppled the two statues still hang over the city.

-Heg was an Norwegian immigrant who became an anti-slavery activist and a colonel in the 15th Wisconsin Regiment.
+Heg was a Norwegian immigrant who became an anti-slavery activist and a colonel in the 15th Wisconsin Regiment.
 He died at the Battle of Chickamauga.
 The “Forward” statue represented Wisconsin at the 1893 World’s Columbian Exposition in Chicago.

 Protester Ebony Anderson-Carter told the Wisconsin State Journal that the statues stood for good causes but create a “false representation of what this city is.”